 To apply for an undergraduate course you must submit an application form through UCAS.
 You will need to make a note of the UCAS course code, listed in the key facts on our course pages, as well as our institution code, L23.

 All applications received by 15 January 2020 will receive equal consideration.
-International applications received after this date up to 30 June 2020 will be considered, subject to places remaining available.
+International applications received after this date up to 30 June 2020 will be considered for the following courses, subject to places remaining available:

 Access to Leeds (A2L)

 Access to Leeds is an alternative admissions scheme that allows us to identify applicants who have the potential to succeed at the University of Leeds but who may not be able to demonstrate their capability through their grades alone.
 This could be due to an applicant’s personal circumstances, or factors relating to their prior education.

 After assessment, these applicants may be made a lower grade offer alongside the completion of an Access to Leeds module in the summer, and will receive additional support and guidance throughout their time at the university.